western-greece-developers/meetup/proposals.md

 - TDD 101 and applications in Drupal/Wordpress/whatever
   Test Driven Development introduction, some common applications and some less common.
-- Setting up a development environment with one command using docker containers
-- Software deployment with containers (prod env) (Needs more preparation time) Deploying software to production using docker containers
 - Docker image automation with OBS
   Keeping your docker images up to date using the Open Build Service
 - Using salt-cloud to spawn workers for your application [Workshop]
-- Pair programming and how to make the most of it.
-[Presentation + Workshop]
 - Vim vs other editors
   How to replace your IDE with Vim and why
 - Static site generators [Workshop]